 The term verification is usually applied to the process of verifying that the model as implemented is actually doing what we think it should.
 Effectively, verification is checking the model has no unintentional "bugs".
 Validation is the process of demonstrating that all the approximations to reality intentionally incorporated in the model are tolerable and do not sully the quality of the results from the model.
-Stated simply, verification is concerned with "solving the equations right", and validation is concerned with "solving the right equations", see Roache (1998).
+Stated simply, verification is concerned with "solving the right equations", see Roache (1998).
 Several general approaches for verifying a model are to:

-- i) check the model results against solved special cases, - ii) check the model results against known extreme cases, - iii) check the model results on small examples that can be solved by hand, - iv) check that model results change in the proper direction as model inputs are changed (e.g., if the price of a raw material increases, we should not buy more of it), and - v) check that the model handles invalid cases robustly. - vi) if there are multiple dimensions, e.g. products, suppliers, customers, time periods, etc., the set of tests cases should give good coverage of all combinations.
+- i) check the model results against solved special cases, - ii) check the model results against known extreme cases, - iii) check the model results on small examples that can be solved by hand, - iv) check that model results change in the proper direction as model inputs are changed (e.g., if the price of a raw material increases, we should not buy more of it), and - v) check that the model handles invalid cases robustly. - vi) if there are multiple dimensions, e.g. products, suppliers, customers, time periods, scenarios, resources, transport modes, etc., the set of test cases should give good coverage of all combinations.